rsyncOSX/RsyncUI/README.md

 The following tools are used in development:

-- Xcode 12.5 and newer, the main tool and Swift 5.4
+- Xcode 13, the main tool, Swift 5.5 and SwiftUI 3
-  - a few SwiftUI features in code require latest version of Swift and macOS Big Sur (macOS 11.x)
+  - a few SwiftUI features in code require macOS Monterey (macOS 12)
 - make to compile new versions in terminal
 - [create-dmg](https://github.com/sindresorhus/create-dmg) to create new releases
 - [SwiftLint](https://github.com/realm/SwiftLint) to enforce Swift style and conventions